Search for a new neutral gauge boson produced in association with one or two b jets and decaying into a pair of muons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

-In recent years, potential effects beyond the SM have been examined through precision measurements of \PB meson decay rates \cite{PhysRevLett.109.101802,PhysRevD.88.072012, LHCb:2015gmp, PhysRevD.92.072014, PhysRevD.94.072007, PhysRevLett.118.211801, PhysRevD.97.012004, PhysRevLett.120.171802, PhysRevD.97.072013,PhysRevD.108.032002,Aaij_2023}.
-These effects can be roughly categorized into neutral-current anomalies $R(\PKst)$ and charged-current anomalies $ R(\PDst)$, $R$ being a branching fraction ratio between decay modes with different-flavored lepton daughters.
-These ratios measure the violation of lepton flavor universality in $\PQb \to \PQs \Pell \Pell$ and $\PQb \to \PQc \Pell \PGn_\Pell$ transitions, respectively.
-These measurements have led to proposals of various theoretical models of heavy neutral and charged gauge bosons (\PZpr and \PWpr, respectively) with nonuniversal fermion couplings.
-Anomalies in $R(\PKst)$ motivates the search for a \PZpr boson that preferentially couples to third-generation fermions \cite{PhysRevD.97.075035,Allanach:2019mfl}.
-More recently, an additional spontaneously broken $\mathcal{U}(1)_\mathrm{X}$ gauge group with family-dependent charges has been proposed that is consistent with the latest $R(\PKst)$ measurements along with a TeV-scale \PZpr boson \cite{Allanach:2024jls}.
-Updated measurements from the LHCb experiment \cite{Aaij_2023, PhysRevD.108.032002} have removed the tension with the SM that originally motivated the model of low-mass \PZpr boson used as a signal model.
-However, charged-current anomalies remain.

 The search presented here for a \PZpr boson in the mass range of 125--350\GeV complements the search of Ref.~\cite{CMS:2023nzs}, which explored \PZpr boson masses in the range of 350\GeV to 2\TeV.
 The present study is optimized for a \PZpr boson scenario with exclusive bottom quark couplings in the quark sector and possible flavor-changing neutral current (FCNC) bottom-strange couplings (\dbse).
+The presence of the \dbse coupling adds diagrams directly accessing the strange quark PDF of the proton for \PZpr boson production, as well as 2-jet diagrams where one of the outgoing jets is a strange quark jet.
+Increasing \dbse enhances the production cross section and increases the fraction of events with associated light jets.

 In this benchmark scenario, the hypothetical spin-1 narrow \PZpr resonance couples exclusively to muons and muon neutrinos in the lepton sector.
-We therefore search for a narrow resonance, produced in association with one or more jets where at least one is b tagged, that decays into a pair of muons.
+We therefore search for a narrow resonance, i.e., with the width less than 1\% of its mass.
+It is produced in association with one or more jets where at least one is \PQb tagged, and decays into a pair of muons.
+Dielectron events are treated as a control region (CR).

 The search does retain some sensitivity to flavor-universal models.
 For a sequential-SM~\cite{Langacker:2008yv} \PZpr boson with flavor-universal quark couplings most of the parameter space has already been excluded for masses ranging from 150\GeV to 5.15\TeV \cite{Aad_2014, 201968, CMS-PAS-EXO-19-019}.
-The sensitivity of the search reported here for flavor-universal lepton couplings is reduced because of the use of dielectron control regions (CRs) for the background prediction.
+The sensitivity of the search reported here for flavor-universal lepton couplings is reduced because of the use of dielectron CRs for the background prediction.
 This limitation will be described in Section~\ref{sec:Results}.